domvdp/domvdp.github.io/_pages/about.md

 header:
   image: "/images/about.jpg"
 ---
+*The ability to strategically innovate within an organisation whilst also optimising valuable resources, who wouldn't want to engage in harnessing that power?*

 ## Motivations
-The ability to strategically innovate within an organisation whilst also optimising valuable resources, who wouldn't want to engage in harnessing that power?

 To this aim I am seeking a place on a graduate scheme to pursue the role of a data scientist.
 I look forward to further broadening my expertise within essential languages such as SQL, Hadoop, Spark etc, with strong